ahmdsabbir/Python-Games/README.md

 #Haunted
 A simple text based game.
-Created for my little brother and sisters.
-Built in python 3
+Built in python 3.

+Just go to the folder and run: python3 filename